 Planting Crocus Corms on World Polio Day

-Local scouts and cubs will join Rotary members to plant purple crocus corms in the village green to mark World Polio Day
+Local scouts and cubs joined Rotary members and volunteers from Washington Village in Bloom to plant purple crocus corms in the village green to mark World Polio Day

 For over 30 years, Rotary and its members have been committed to fighting to eradicate polio across the world.
 The amount of polio-endemic countries has dropped from 125 to just three, with over 2.5 billion children receiving vaccinations thanks to the help of Rotary.